 We know that video is a crucial part of helping students learn.
 But watching a long video becomes a passive exercise for the student; it’s challenging to keep them engaged with the material and make sure they’re picking up the key points.

-Edpuzzle is a tool for annotating online video.
+Edpuzzle is a tool for annotating online videos.
 It works with sites like YouTube, or you can upload your own video.
 You can add voice commentary, interactive lessons, and quiz questions that will play along with the video content.
-The software keeps track of who is watching, how much they’ve watched, and their question responses.
+The software keeps track of who is watching, how much they’ve watched, and their questionnaire responses.